Skip to main content

 -H "X-TXC-SIGNATURE: HMAC_SIGNATURE" \

--d '{"transactionMethod":1,"request":"/api/v4/main-account/history","nonce":"1700000000000"}'
+-d '{"transactionMethod":1,"request":"/api/v4/main-account/history","nonce":1700000000000}'

 Webhook-based monitoring

-• Fallback: REST polling — periodically query the history endpoint to catch any events missed during webhook downtime or after the 50-minute retry window expires
+• Fallback: REST polling — periodically query the history endpoint to catch any events missed during webhook downtime or after the retry window expires

 See Webhooks for setup, signature verification, and event types.
 For the full deposit/withdrawal lifecycle including status state machines and fee calculation, see Payment Integration.